refinedev/refine/documentation/docs/tutorial/0-introduction/0-intro.md

 ---
 id: index
-title: 1.
+title: 1.1.
 Build your first refine app
 tutorial:
-    order: 0
     prev: false
     next: tutorial/introduction/prerequisites
 ---

-## About this Tutorial
+## About This Tutorial

 This tutorial guides through the process of using [**refine.new**](https://refine.new) to quickly initialize, build and launch a fully-functional admin panel 🚀.